 This is an older blog post, you will find one on more recent data here

-Early next week we will have a new post on North Dakota, which just released February production data (now available in our subscription services).
+Next week we will have a new post on North Dakota, which has released February production data (already available in our services).

 Production data is subject to revisions.